LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Issue 45223: Wrap multiline text fields on line breaks
+* Issue 45060: Update Sample Finder to disable buttons and cards if there are no sources / sample types defined

 ### version 2.154.0
 *Released*: 13 April 2022